morganthomas/winning-arguments/winning-arguments.md

 From this list we can immediately state some generalizations that are not true about all games.
 Not all games are frivolous in purpose; some, such as war games, are serious in purpose.
 Even games that are superficially frivolous in purpose can be games where you're competing for your own life, as shown by the example of Roman gladiatorial combat.
 Non-lethal games can involve considerable stakes of money and glory, as exemplified in professional poker and in the Olympic Games.

 Roman gladiatorial combat was a game played to entertain people.
 In that sense it was frivolous in purpose.
-But, it was gruesome, violent, lethal, and expensive, so probably there was some good reason people invested in it.
-One plausible hypothesis I've heard is the following.
+But, it was gruesome, violent, lethal, and expensive, so presumably there was some significant reason people went to the trouble and difficulty of putting on the games.

+One hypothesis I've heard is the following.
 Rome contained a large class of poor people who lived on welfare and therefore were not occupied with useful work, and it was found to be necessary to entertain them to prevent them from engaging in crime and disruption.
 If this was the primary purpose of the games for some of the people who funded them, then certainly there was nothing frivolous about the games for them.
 For the people watching the games, however, the purpose was frivolous.

+Another hypothesis one can put forth is that the gladiatorial games embodied the Roman values of violence, domination, and heroism, and like most civilizations the Romans felt it was a worthwhile effort to put on events which could stand as monuments to their values.

-If you think of the funders and the watchers of the Roman gladiatorial games as different sets of players in the game (extending the boundaries of the game beyond the combat ring itself), the hypothesis would be that for the funders, the purpose of the game is not frivolous, whereas for the watchers, the purpose of the game is frivolous.
-This example illustrates the more general principle that a game can have multiple purposes, some explicit and some implicit, and different players in a game can have different purposes.
+If you think of the funders and the watchers of the Roman gladiatorial games as different sets of players in the game (extending the boundaries of the game beyond the combat ring itself), one can venture that for the funders, the purpose of the games was often not frivolous, whereas for the watchers, the purpose of the game was frivolous.

+This example illustrates the principle that a game can have multiple purposes, some explicit and some implicit, and different players in a game can have different purposes.

 ## Statements